ajlaroya/My-Django/README.md

 # My-Django 🤠

-👋 Hello future employer:
+👋 Hello future employer: </br>
-This is just a directory of my Django learning progress and as means to re-learn how git/Github works
+This is just a directory of my Django learning progress  </br>
+...and as means to understand how git/Github works